microsoft/CCF/sphinx/source/members/index.rst

 .. code-block:: bash

-    $ CCF/tests/keygenerator.sh member1
+    $ CCF/tests/keygenerator.sh --name=member1 --gen-key-share
-    Curve: secp384r1
-    Generating private key and certificate for participant "member1"...
+    -- Generating identity private key and certificate for participant "member1"...
+    Identity curve: secp384r1
-    Certificate generated at: member1_cert.pem (to be registered in CCF) Private key generated at: member1_privk.pem
+    Identity certificate generated at:   member1_cert.pem (to be registered in CCF) Identity private key generated at:   member1_privk.pem
+    -- Generating key share pair for participant "member1"...
+    Key share public key generated at:   member1_kshare_priv.pem (to be registered in CCF) Key share private key generated at:  member1_kshare_pub.pem

 .. note:: See :ref:`developers/cryptography:Algorithms and Curves` for the list of supported cryptographic curves.

-The member's private key (e.g. ``member1_privk.pem``) should be stored on a trusted device while the certificate (e.g. ``member1_cert.pem``) should be given to operators before starting the first node of a new CCF network.
+The member's private key (e.g. ``member1_privk.pem``) should be stored on a trusted device while the certificate (e.g. ``member1_cert.pem``) and public key share (e.g. ``member1_kshare_pub.pem``) should be given to operators before starting the first node of a new CCF network.

 .. toctree::